 This is what we're working on!

-Back on the Map act as a anchor for the community and are dedicated to extending our reach and to make Hendon a Better Place, a Stronger Community and give residents an influencing role.
+Back on the Map act as a anchor for the community and are dedicated to extending our reach and to make Hendon a Better Place, a Stronger Community and give residents a local voice.
 We listen, observe, looking ahead to anticipate local needs and responding to local issues.

 Thanks to funding from RANK Golden Awards we have begun to formalise our Volunteer offer, creating a new Volunteer Pathway for local people across the organisation.
 Back on the Map now has a dedicated volunteer coordinator working to identify local talent and grow residents skills.
 This volunteer development project will recruit new and re-engage volunteers to build recovery from the bottom up.
 Recovery in this project means having opportunities to become more resilient, healthier, connected both digitally and face to face with other community members and services, participating in new social networks thereby creating personal foundations to work towards financial, mental, physical recovery.